Kids Can

 What's Next?

-As we collect these bottle fish, we will attach them to our ocean painting.
-Once the ocean is full of bottle fish, we will exhibit the free-standing, multimedia painting in the Rainforest Art Foundation with acknowledgements to all the kids who made a fish for the piece!
+As we collect these bottle fish, we attach them to our ocean painting.
+Once the ocean is full of bottle fish, we exhibit the free-standing, multimedia painting in the Rainforest Art Foundation with acknowledgements to all the kids who made a fish for the piece!
 We hope that everyone who takes part in the project gets a chance to come see his or her artwork in the Rainforest Art Foundation.